CULTURAL MARXISM IN THE CHURCH

 On the same page, after she has maligned Christian “church ladies” who “gave themselves unearned kudos for good choices” but were not “better, nicer, more honest or a more fun crop of cronies” than her former queer culture, Rosaria tells her unsaved readers: “If you are curious about Christianity, it is my hope that this book answers your questions about who Jesus is and what Christians believe.”

 Rosaria Butterfield’s books have been read by non-believers as well as new converts and young people.
-I found myself wondering what a poor impression of true Christians and Christianity non-believers and young people might have after reading her lies.
+I found myself wondering what a terrible impression of true Christians and Christianity non-believers and young people might have after reading her lies.
 Truly, her base opinion of Christians as simple, mindless, ignorant, exclusive, judgmental, proud, egocentric, scornful, dishonest, narrow-minded homophobes seemed like a rather more polite version of the slander and verbal abuse that atheists and skeptics heap on Christianity and Christians.

 In Rosaria’s opinion, the “Christian community appeared (and too often is) exclusive…” She would rather the Church be more inclusive, yet, by its very nature Christianity is exclusive.
 In commenting on 1 John 3:10, theologian F.B.
 Hole extolled the exclusivity of the spiritual and familial bond that unites born-again Christians: